JuliaStrings/InlineStrings.jl/README.md

 ## Project Status

-The package is tested against Julia `1.6` and `nightly` on Linux, OS X, and Windows.
+The package is tested against the latest Julia `1.x` release, the long-term support release `1.6`, and `nightly` on Linux, OS X, and Windows.

 ## Contributing and Questions